vinlokhand/owncloud-doc/index.md

 - Firefox Browser

-The prerequistes here lists only the minimum requirements for the ownCloud to Install and run sucessfully on a local machine using the steps provided in the following sections.
+The prerequisites here lists only the minimum requirements for the ownCloud to Install and run successfully on a local machine using the steps provided in the following sections.

 For detailed Deployment considerations, Deployment recommendations, and requirements, See [System Requirement](https://doc.owncloud.org/server/10.1/admin_manual/installation/system_requirements.html).